salfter/MinerSwitcher/README.md

 For python-nmap and python-pushover, you can either use your distro's provided packages (if available) or you can use pip to fetch and install.

-The ProfitLib configuration needs to be copied from ./ProfitLib/profit_config_example.json to ./profit_config.json and edited appropriately.
+The ProfitLib configuration files need to be copied from ./ProfitLib/*_config_example.json to ./*_config.json and edited appropriately.
 In addition to Cryptsy API credentials, you will need RPC access to coin daemons for the coins you want to switch between.
+Setting hashrates in daemon_config.json is unnecessary; hashrates will be populated with values calculated from the miner configuration (below).

 The pool configuration needs to be copied from ./pool_config_example.json to ./pool_config.json and edited with the credentials for the pools you use.